Moecker/clang-tidy-playground/README.md

 Clang-tidy runs best when provided with a compilation database where it can find all compilation flags.

 ### Create a compilation database
 In case of cmake this is a build in option.
 In case of bazel an own solution is required.
 Change into the project root and execute the following commands.
 There is no need to build the project.
+This will generate a compilation database for your project.
 ```bash
 mkdir build && cd build
 cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1 -G Ninja ..
 ```

 ### Run clang-tidy via the python helper script (recommended)
 This is an advanced command with applying fixes.
 Checkout all options with the `-h` parameter.
 This command must run in the project's root directory so clang-tidy is able to find all referenced files.
+The python script needs to point to the binaries of clang-tidy and clang-apply-replacements (for applying fixes suggested by clang-tidy).
+The `-checks` option allows using wildcards an suppressions (i.e. `-*` means disable all checks).
+With `-p` one sets the directory where the `compile_commands.json` is found.
 ```bash
 ~/llvm/install/share/clang/run-clang-tidy.py -p build -clang-tidy-binary ~/llvm/install/bin/clang-tidy -clang-apply-replacements-binary ~/llvm/install/bin/clang-apply-replacements -checks="cppcoreguidelines*,-clang-analyzer*" -header-filter=".*" -fix
 ```

 ### Run clang-tidy as standalone tool (not recommended)
-One can also directly invoke clang-tidy.
+One can also directly invoke clang-tidy, this needs the files being specificied directly.
 ```bash
 ~/llvm/install/bin/clang-tidy -p build/compile_commands.json --checks="cppcoreguidelines*" --header-filter=".*" main.cpp
 ```